Pisgah Astronomical Research Institute: Research and education

-PARI hosts research and study programs with Furman University, Clemson University, Virginia Tech, South Carolina State University and Duke University.
-The PARI site has hosted several professional astronomy meetings, including the Small Radio Telescope Conference in August 2001, the Gamma-Ray Bursts Today and Tomorrow Conference in August 2002 and the Workshop on a National Plan for Preserving Astronomical Photographic Plates in November 2007.
+PARI hosts research and study programs with Furman University, Clemson University, Virginia Tech, South Carolina State University, and Duke University.
+The PARI site has hosted several professional astronomy meetings, including the Small Radio Telescope Conference in August 2001, the Gamma-Ray Bursts Today and Tomorrow Conference in August 2002, and the Workshop on a National Plan for Preserving Astronomical Photographic Plates in November 2007.
+In partnership with the Smoky Mountains STEM Collaborative (SMSC), PARI held the 2022 NASA International Space Apps Challenge.

-PARI hosts several educational opportunities, including the Duke University Talent Identification Program.
+PARI presents several educational opportunities, including weekend and summer camps for campers of all ages.
+Prior to the program's end in 2020, PARI hosted the Duke University Talent Identification Program.
 PARI also sponsors astronomy educational programs using the portable StarLab planetarium.
 These have been presented to more than 40,000 people in Western North Carolina.

 Facilities

-The principal radio research instruments at PARI are two 26-meter radio telescopes and a 4.6-meter radio telescope named Smiley.
-These have been adapted for precision tracking of celestial radio sources using multiple frequencies.
+The principal radio research instruments at PARI are two 26-meter radio telescopes—referred to as 26-West and 26-East—and a 4.6-meter radio telescope named Smiley.
+These instruments are adapted for precision tracking of celestial radio sources using multiple frequencies.
 Smiley is used for remote classroom teaching of astronomy by students in the US and worldwide.
-Smiley was given its pleasant face around 1982 as a greeting to overflying foreign surveillance satellites.
+According to PARI myth and legend, Smiley was given its pleasant face around 1982 as a greeting to overflying foreign surveillance satellites—particularly those belonging to the Soviet Union.

-PARI is home to the Astronomical Photographic Data Archive (APDA), a site to help preserve astronomical photographic plates.
-These plates were the primary recording medium for astronomy data from the late 19th century until the 1980s.
-It is estimated that over two million of the plates are held in astronomy facilities around the world and are in jeopardy of being destroyed because of a lack of storage facilities.
+PARI is home to the Astronomical Photographic Data Archive (APDA), a facility designed to collect, preserve, and store astronomical photographic plates.
+These plates served as the primary recording medium for astronomy data from the late 1800s until the 1980s.
+Despite their proclaimed historic and scientific value, many of the estimated two million or more plates across the U.S. are in jeopardy of being destroyed due to lack of storage space, personnel, and maintenance.
+PARI’s APDA is the second largest plate repository in the world; boasting more than 460,000 glass plates from 83 observatories around the globe.
+The ultimate goal of APDA is to digitize the entire plate collection and create an online database accessible to the global community of scientists, researchers, and students.
+As part of a citizen science project initiated at PARI, referred to as Stellar Classification Online Public Exploration (SCOPE), internet users are able to observe and classify stars from digitized APDA plates.

-An Exhibit Gallery displays a collection of rare meteorites and minerals, as well as NASA Space Shuttle artifacts.
-Many of the latter are from space flights.
+PARI’s exhibit galleries display NASA and space shuttle artifacts, an extensive collection of gems and minerals, fossils, and a wide variety of meteorites—including those from Mars and the moon.